gavrail/gavrail.github.io/_posts/2020-05-24-setting-up-python.md

 This will create a terminal which is specific to your virtual environment.

-For example, typing python will start the Python shell.
+For example, typing `python` will start the Python shell for your virtual environment.

 Note that you may need to run ```Set-ExecutionPolicy RemoteSigned``` in PowerShell to allow the virtual environment activation to work.
 More info is available [here]( https://github.com/Microsoft/vscode-python/issues/2559